 Please install one of these Applications to scrobble your music with SoundSeeder.

-SoundSeeder can also be used to stream the sound of Windows PCs.
-You are able to stream music played from Spotify, Youtube or any other third party application to your SoundSeeder Speakers.
+SoundSeeder is able to stream the sound of a Windows PCs via dlna.
+This feature allows you to stream music played from Spotify, Youtube or any other third party application to your SoundSeeder Speakers.

 - Download and install the free application “Stream What You Hear” by Sebastien Warin on your Windows PC.
 It streams your system sound as mp3 stream via HTTP/DLNA: http://www.streamwhatyouhear.com/download